dribdat/design/Whitepaper/README.md

 ---
 <a name="collaboration"></a>

- # ➁ co-creation and collaboration
+ # ➁ for corecreation

-Designed to help participants and organisers to have a great time and focus on the essentials, dribdat features timekeeping and progress tracking dashboards to make it easier to form teams, sustain the energy in the room or online event,  and keep the focus on driving creative ideas forward.
+Designed to help participants and organisers to have a great time and focus on the essentials, dribdat features timekeeping and progress tracking dashboards to make it easier to form teams and sustain the energy in the room or online event.
+We aim to keep the focus on driving creative ideas forward while having fun: a kind of collaborative, multidisciplinary, sportive prototyping that we call **corecreation**.

 The open source code of dribdat is accessible for free (under the MIT license), with instructions for self-hosting the platform anywhere that Python runs - which is, basically, anywhere.
 We are making it easier to deploy on popular platforms using package management and containers.
 With a running application, you can set up your first hackathon.
 Future events can run on the same site.